thepika206/play-blackjack/README.md

 - By Patrick Cheung 2022
 - Deployed with Netlify  https://thepika206-play-blackjack.netlify.app/
 - based on the classic card game.
 The player whose total is the closest to 21 without going over is the winner.
+- split and double down not part of MVP

 ## Background
 - Individual Project created during General Assembly bootcamp to create web games.
 Other choices included connect four, battleship, digital pet, choose your own adventure, snake, tetris, war and others...